The key to transformation might be surprising, and might require us to look within.

 The slow slide down the slippery slope had begun.
 Self-doubt can erode our footing that fast.

-What is Out of Alignment?
+What Key Things Are Out of Alignment?

 For you, it may be a loved one’s expectations or society’s idea of how you should act or be.
 For others, it could be the prevailing wisdom in the culture as to what comprises the ideal business or life.